SuperNik17/demos/aruco-leader-follower-nav/src/README.md

 ## 👨‍🔬 Credits

-Developed at the **Robotics Lab** — University of Armando Nicolella and Pasquale Stingo
+Developed at the **LAM4R** — University of Armando Nicolella and Pasquale Stingo